-The objective of the study is to estimate live capacity loss of Tilaiya reservoir due to sedimentation through Satellite Remote Sensing.
+The objective of the study is to estimate live capacity loss of Isapur reservoir due to sedimentation through Satellite Remote Sensing.
 Following objectives will be achieved in the study.

-- Updation of Elevation Area Capacity curve using satellite data in live storage zone. - Estimation of storage loss due to Sedimentation.
+- a) Updation of Elevation Area Capacity curve using satellite data in live storage zone. - b) Estimation of storage loss due to Sedimentation.